-Section SCHOOLS A ND STUDENTS 543 Policy Name LOCKDOWN Procedural G uideline Applies Board Approved: May 24, 2017 Reviewed: Review Before: December 2021
+Section SCHOOLS A ND STUDENTS 543 Policy Name LOCKDOWN Managemen l t Guideline Applies Board Approved: May 24, 2017 Reviewed: Review Before: December 2021

 RATIONALE

 The principal or designate of each school is responsible for establishing and maintaining the safety of students and staff.
 Various emergency situations such as an intruder, hostage taking or armed individual on school property may require lockdown procedures.